 My name is Brandon Brooks, and I work as part of the Engineering team at Block Imaging.
-Specifically, I operate as a Mechanical Technician for C-Arms.
+Specifically, I operate as an Imaging Engineer for C-Arms.

 If you grew up in the United States in a decade preceding the early 1990’s like me, you likely remember the old game and song, “One of these things is not like the others…” or “What Happens Next?” that ends with something about a “ding-dong bell.”
 As I continue to introduce myself- keep those songs in mind!